jbkim0526/KAIST-Course-Projects/README.md

 # KAIST-Course-Projects

 This Repository is for organizing Assignments/Projects from various KAIST EE/CS Courses that I have took.
-Some courseㄴ might not be here due to some reasons (ex Too small project, Loss of code).
+Some courses might not be here due to some reasons (ex Too small project, Loss of code).